teo666/Universal-Motor-Controller/README.md

 # Configuration

+Attention: before reading this section be sure that you know what PID parameters are, otherwise follow links at the end of "Working principle" section.

 With 1.0.1 version UMC comes with dynamic PID parameter change.
 Basically UMC can change its PID parameter in relation to motor speed, in fact some parameters that work correctly at a fixed speed can be wrong at lower or higher speed, making UMC non-reactive or causing rotation spikes.
 To achive this gol the constructor of PID library take extra parameters, such as a function, that it is called inside `compute()` PID function to get the correct PID parameters.
 That function is named `search` and it is placed inside `configuration.h` file.
 You have to customize `search` function to satisfy your preferences.